JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/demon-armor.md

 - **Stealth**: The wearer has disadvantage on Stealth (DEX) checks.
 - **Weight**: 65.0 lbs.

 While wearing this armor, you gain a +1 bonus to AC, and you can understand and speak Abyssal.
-In addition, the armor's clawed gauntlets turn unarmed strikes with your hands into magic weapons that deal slashing damage, with a +1 bonus to attack and damage rolls and a damage die of `1d8`.
+In addition, the armor's clawed gauntlets turn unarmed strikes with your hands into magic weapons that deal slashing damage, with a +1 bonus to attack and damage rolls and a damage die of `dice: 1d8|avg` (`1d8`).

 ## Curse